typedefs/typedefs/README.md

 # More information

 See [Examples.idr](src/Examples.idr).
-There is also a [work-in-progress document](https://hackmd.io/22MJzoZFRBycNiDgN1nKKg) describing the work in progress.
+There is also a [work-in-progress document](https://hackmd.io/22MJzoZFRBycNiDgN1nKKg) describing the work in progress, and [Jelle's musings on Typedefs and regular languages](hackmd.io/4htwL7Z6QlCyimKc98exJA).